jamescherti/compile-angel.el/README.md

 ## Why not just use the package-recompile-all function?

-The `package-recompile-all` function is effective for recompiling files within packages, but it misses other files that are not part of a package.
+The *package-recompile-all* function is effective for recompiling files within packages, but it misses other files that are not part of a package.

-In the *compile-angel* author's configuration, for example, `package-recompile-all` skipped most of the local packages loaded using `use-package` with `:ensure nil` or `require`.
-Additionally, `package-recompile-all` does not compile transparently; the user must manually run it and wait for it to complete.
+In the *compile-angel* author's configuration, for example, *package-recompile-all* skipped most of the local packages loaded using *use-package* with *:ensure nil* or *require*.
+Additionally, *package-recompile-all* does not compile transparently; the user must manually run it and wait for it to complete.

 The *compile-angel* package, on the other hand, transparently compiles all packages without any user intervention.
-The user simply needs to enable `(compile-angel-on-load-mode)`.
+The user simply needs to enable *(compile-angel-on-load-mode)*.

 ## What is the difference between auto-compile and compile-angel?

-Jonas, the author of auto-compile, has made some design decisions that prevent it from guaranteeing that all .el packages are byte-compiled and native-compiled (due to historical reasons, as auto-compile was created a long time ago).
+Jonas Bernouli, the author of auto-compile, has made some design decisions that prevent it from guaranteeing that all .el packages are byte-compiled and native-compiled.
 For example, if the user deletes all the .elc files or if the .el files have never been compiled before, auto-compile won't recompile them.
-However, compile-angel will compile all of them.
-Here is a quote from Jonas Bernouli, the auto-compile author ([from this discussion](https://www.reddit.com/r/emacs/comments/1gmmnhn/comment/lwhtte2/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)):
+Here is a quote from u/tarsius_ (Jonas Bernouli), the auto-compile author ([from this discussion](https://www.reddit.com/r/emacs/comments/1gmmnhn/comment/lwhtte2/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)):
 > Both [autocompile] modes only ever re-compile a source file when the
 > respective byte code file already exists but is outdated.
 Otherwise
 > they do not compile the source file.
 By "otherwise" I mean if: